irenecelebrin/pands-project/README.md

     - heatmap.py
 - **analyse.py**.
 Main file where the code can be run all at once.

-*The complete iris dataset available on [UCI Machine Learning](https://archive.ics.uci.edu/dataset/53/iris) is included in the repository for user reference.
+*The complete Iris dataset available on [UCI Machine Learning](https://archive.ics.uci.edu/dataset/53/iris) is included in the repository for user reference.
 However, in the code the dataset is always imported through the Scikit learn library [load_iris()](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_iris.html), which makes it easier to explore and manipulate the data.

 ## I. Requirements

-Requirements to run the code: The code can be interpreted with python 3.12.
+Requirements to run the code: The code can be interpreted with Python 3.12.

 A number of external libraries are used in this project: a complete list is provided in the file [*requirements.txt*](.\requirements.txt).

 If the code is executed locally, make sure these libraries are installed on your machine.
 If you are running the code in a virtual environment, that won't be necessary.
 You can install the libraries in two ways:
-1) individually, running the command 'pip install *library name*'
+-  individually, running the command 'pip install *library name*'
-2) all together, running the command 'pip pip install -r requirements.txt'
+- all together, running the command 'pip pip install -r requirements.txt'